-Repositioning which generally refers to changing or alternating the position of baby’s head to allow even distribution of the weight of baby’s head.
-The objective is to prevent or treat flat spot.
-Repositioning is often effective for prevention of flat head during the first 3 to 4 months of age and when applied more than 50% of awake time.
+The objective is to prevent or treat flat spots and is often effective in their first 3 to 4 months of life, when applied for more than 50% of their awake time.
+So when do you apply repositioning?

-1. While baby is asleep (on his back), diligently reposition your baby?s head such that the rounded side of his head is placed on the mattress instead of the already flattened side.
+While baby is asleep (on his back), diligently reposition your baby?s head such that the rounded side of his head is placed on the mattress instead of the already flattened side.

-2. When baby is awake, more tummy time will take pressure off baby’s head.
-Tummy time activities should be under close supervision for baby?s safety.
+When baby is awake, more tummy time will take pressure off baby?s head.
+These activities should be under close supervision for baby?s safety.

 Cranial Remoulding Helmet Therapy